 Tarraf started her career in academia, where she founded and directed a research lab focused on advancing state-of-the-art at the intersection of control theory, automata theory and reinforcement learning.
 As an Electrical and Computer Engineering faculty at JHU, Tarraf was honored with two prestigious national awards, the NSF CAREER award and the AFOSR YIP award.
 She was also competitively selected for faculty fellowships at the Air Force Research Lab and received the JHU Alumni Excellence in Teaching Award.

 Tarraf serves as a judge for the IBM Watson AI Xprize, is a senior member of IEEE and a member of the IEEE Control Systems Society Technical Committee on Hybrid Systems.
 She also serves on the judging panel of the IBM Watson AI XPrize.
 She is the recipient of several national faculty awards including the NSF CAREER award and the AFOSR Young Investigator Award.
-Tarraf received her B.E. from the American University of Beirut, her S.M. and Ph.D. from MIT, and was a postdoctoral scholar at MIT and Caltech, and is a professor at Pardee RAND Graduate School.
+Tarraf received her B.E. from the American University of Beirut, her S.M. and Ph.D. from MIT, was a postdoctoral scholar at MIT and Caltech, and is a professor at Pardee RAND Graduate School.

 D. C. Tarraf (editor), Control of Cyber-Physical Systems, Springer, 2013